Home and Away: All or Nothing: Conception and development

 Following the success of Home and Away: An Eye for an Eye, which broke Presto streaming records when it aired in 2015, Tiffany Dunk of The Daily Telegraph reported that the company were looking to create further spin-offs.
 All or Nothing was commissioned along with Home and Away: Revenge in May 2016.
 A reporter for MediaWeek said scripts were in development and production would begin during the coming months, with the first spin-off airing later that year.
 Both Revenge and All or Nothing were scheduled for broadcast during the summer, while the main show was off the air.

-The producers took advantage of the fact the telefilm was not airing in Home and Aways "family-friendly" time slot, and created "a much more brutal storyline."
+The producers took advantage of the fact that the telefilm was not airing in Home and Aways "family-friendly" time slot, and created "a much more brutal storyline."
 All or Nothing picks up immediately from where Revenge ended, with Trevor "Gunno" Gunson (Diarmid Heidenreich) returning to prison.
 When he learns that Heath Braxton (Dan Ewing) and Bianca Scott (Lisa Gormley) are visiting Kyle Braxton (Nic Westaway), Gunno seizes the opportunity to exact his revenge on Braxton family by starting a riot, so he can kill Heath and Kyle.

 Ewing said the plot was about survival and was more "claustrophobic" than the settings for An Eye for An Eye and Revenge.
 He also said the feel of the special was much different and described it as "Home and Away meets Die Hard.
 The actor later stated, "It is a lot darker (than normal Home and Away).
 There are no walk and talks on the beach.
 It is a very different beast."
 The final scenes of All or Nothing featuring Bianca telling Heath about her pregnancy began a new storyline arc for the couple during their guest stint in the main show.